Metaphor-based Jailbreak Attacks on Text-to-Image Models: Introduction

-Specifically, MJA contains two key modules: an LLM-based multi-agent generation module and an adversarial prompt optimization module.
+To achieve the above method, we propose \textbf{M}etaphor-based \textbf{J}ailbreaking \textbf{A}ttack~(MJA) method, which contains two key modules: an LLM-based multi-agent generation module and an adversarial prompt optimization module.
 Firstly, to ensure adversarial prompts that effectively convey sensitive content, we further decompose metaphorical descriptions into two key components: \textbf{metaphor} and \textbf{context}.
 In the given example, the metaphor is captured by comparing the ``airplane'' to a ``steel giant'', while the context is conveyed through descriptors such as ``flying'' and ``carries many people'', which help to situate and characterize the metaphor.
 Building on this analysis, we design an LLM-based multi-agent framework that decomposes the metaphorical description generation into three subtasks: metaphor retrieval, context matching, and adversarial prompt generation.
 By coordinating three specialized agents, our LLM-based multi-agent generation module can generate diverse adversarial prompts by exploring different metaphors and contexts.
-Secondly, to enhance attack efficiency among a set of adversarial prompts, we further propose an adversarial prompt optimization module~(APO) to adaptively select adversarial prompts with a high probability of success.
+Secondly, to enhance attack efficiency among a set of adversarial prompts, we further propose an adversarial prompt optimization module to adaptively select adversarial prompts with a high probability of success.
 Specifically, we first train a surrogate model to predict the attack results of adversarial prompts based on their feature representations.
 We then design an acquisition strategy to efficiently identify optimal adversarial prompts, which significantly reduces query overhead and maintains high attack effectiveness.